l7mp/stunner/docs/GATEWAY.md

       protocol: UDP
 ```

-The below more complex example defines two TURN listeners: a TCP listener at port 3478 and a
+The below more complex example defines two TURN listeners: a UDP listener at port 3478 and a
 TLS/TCP listener at port 443.

 ```yaml